Precosheaves of pro-sets and abelian pro-groups are smooth: Introduction

-In this paper, we begin a systematic study of cosheaves on topological spaces (as well as on general Grothendieck sites) with values in $Pro\left( \mathbb{SET}\right) $ and $Pro\left( \mathbb{AB}\right) $ (see Appendix, Section \ref{Appendix-Pro-category}).
-In Theorems \ref{Main-Pro-Set} and \ref {Main-Pro-AB}, the cosheaf $\mathcal{A}_{\#}$ associated with a precosheaf $ \mathcal{A}$ is constructed, giving a pair of adjoint functors and a reflector from the category of precosheaves to the category of cosheaves.
-It appeared that on a topological space such a cosheaf is \emph{locally isomorphic} to the original precosheaf (Theorems \ref{Main-local-iso-pro-SET} and \ref{Main-local-iso-pro-AB}), implying that any precosheaf is smooth (Corollary \ref{Corollary-smooth}).
-In Theorem \ref{Main-locally-constant}, locally constant cosheaves are constructed.
+In this paper, we begin a systematic study of cosheaves on topological spaces (as well as on general Grothendieck \emph{sites}, see Definition \ref {Grothendieck-site}) with values in $Pro\left( \mathbb{SET}\right) $ and $ Pro\left( \mathbb{AB}\right) $.
+In Theorem \ref{Main-Pro-Set}, the cosheaf $ \mathcal{A}_{\#}$ associated with a precosheaf $\mathcal{A}$ is constructed, giving a pair of adjoint functors and a reflector from the category of precosheaves to the category of cosheaves.
+It appears that on a topological space such a cosheaf is \emph{locally isomorphic} to the original precosheaf (Theorem \ref{Main-local-iso-pro-SET}), implying that any precosheaf is smooth (Corollary \ref{Corollary-smooth}).
+In Theorem \ref{Main-constant}, constant cosheaves are constructed.
 It turns out that they are closely connected to shape theory.
-Namely, the locally constant cosheaf $ \left( S^{LC}\right) _{\#}$ with values in $Pro\left( \mathbb{SET}\right) $ is isomorphic to the pro-homotopy cosheaf $S\times pro$-$\pi _{0}$, while the locally constant cosheaf $\left( A^{LC}\right) _{\#}$ with values in $ Pro\left( \mathbb{AB}\right) $ is isomorphic to the pro-homology cosheaf $pro $-$H_{0}\left( \_,A\right) $.
+Namely, the constant cosheaf $\left( S\right) _{\#}$ with values in $Pro\left( \mathbb{SET}\right) $ is isomorphic to the pro-homotopy cosheaf $S\times pro$-$\pi _{0}$ (in particular $\left( \mathbf{ pt}\right) _{\#} \simeq pro$-$\pi _{0}$), while the constant cosheaf $\left( A\right) _{\#}$ with values in $Pro\left( \mathbb{AB}\right) $ is isomorphic to the pro-homology cosheaf $pro$-$H_{0}\left( \_,A\right) $.

 In future papers, we are planning to develop homology of cosheaves, i.e. to study projective and flabby cosheaves, projective and flabby resolutions, and to construct the left satellites

 of the global sections functor